STEP Program - Striving for Success

 Since 1985, the Louisiana Center for the Blind has been changing what it means to be blind for adults from across America.
 In 1990, a program was created to address the needs of blind high school students.
 The Summer Training and Employment Project (STEP) Program is designed to introduce blind teenagers to positive blind role models and to provide participants with summer work experience.

 Due to limited space, we cannot guarantee that every applicant will be granted enrollment, and applicants must have an open case with their state’s vocational rehabilitation agency or other funding entity to cover program costs.
-Please note that the fee is $6,500—which is all-inclusive save for transportation costs to and from the program.

 "Together, we are changing what it means to be blind."
 Check out STEP and find out how.